-The Golden Retriever is one of the most beloved dogs in the country.
-The Poodle has a reputation for intelligence that has stuck for decades.
-Mixing these two breeds has created the Goldendoodle, a perfect mix of playful and smart, but parents and potential puppy-adopters may wonder if the Goldendoodle temperament, personality and needs are really the best fit for them.
-They’ll be happy to learn that there’s hardly a better breed for social, active people whether they live alone or with young children!
+The Golden Retriever is one of the most beloved dogs in North America.
+The purebred Poodle has a reputation for intelligence that has stuck for decades.
+Mixing these two parent breeds has created the Goldendoodle, the perfect playful and smart crossbreed, but parents and potential puppy-adopters may wonder if the Goldendoodle temperament, personality and needs are really the best fit for them.
+They’ll be happy to learn that there’s hardly a better hybrid dog breed for social, active people whether they live alone or with young children!

-The Goldendoodle is a mix of two popular dog breeds: the Golden Retriever and the Poodle.
+The Goldendoodle is a mix of two popular dog breeds: the Golden Retriever and the Standard Poodle.
 Goldendoodles are typically moderate to large dogs, but some are smaller, in the range of 15 to 30 pounds.
 Their coat colors range from cream to caramel, and many people champion them as being non-shedding and hypoallergenic.
 However, this is not always true.
 Poodles are a non-shedding breed that don’t affect may allergy sufferers but the same cannot be said for retrievers.
 The degree of allergy resistance you have to your Goldendoodle depends on the amount of Poodle in their genetics, which is why you want to be sure you are selecting a reputable breeder of goldendoodles and always avoid puppy mills.

 Insight Into the Goldendoodle’s Temperament

-For a family that’s looking for a friendly and quiet breed, the Goldendoodle is a good option.
+For dog owners looking for a friendly and quiet breed, the Goldendoodle is a good option.
 They don’t tend to bark needlessly or unprompted, and their easy-going mannerisms make them a perfect family dog.
 These characteristics, combined with their trainability, also make them good guide dogs, as well.

-Goldendoodles are very active and need to live with a family that gives them the outdoor time and exercise they need.
+Goldendoodles have moderate activity levels and need to live with a family that gives them the outdoor time and exercise they need.
 As puppies, they need exercise sessions that are tailored to their growing bodies, so paying attention to their physical cues is important.
 Goldendoodle puppies are extremely trainable, and training should start as early as possible.
 It’s important to use positive reinforcement when training your puppy as these dogs do not respond well to aggressive training tactics.